ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned f-strings for formatting output with embedded variables.
 - Learned NoneType, what 'no value' means in Python.
 - Learned dynamic typing, how Python infers types at runtime.
+- Learned string concatenation and math with strings.